openhab/openhab-docs/_addons_bindings/zwave/doc/thermofloor/heatitzrelay_0_0.md

 The HEATIT Z-RELAY supports 6 association groups.

-### Group 1: RELAY OUTPUT
+### Group 1: Lifeline

-Lifeline.
+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
 Lifeline group for the entire module.
 Sends Basic Report On / Off when the relay is turned on or off.
 Sends Meter Report with energy data for the load connected to the relay output.

 Association group 1 supports 1 node.

-### Group 2: TEMPERATURE INPUT 1
+### Group 2: Sensor Multilevel Report Input 1

 Sends Sensor Multilevel Report for input 1.
 Nodes in this group will receive information of the current temperature measured by the NTC connected to input 1.

 Association group 2 supports 5 nodes.

-### Group 3: TEMPERATURE INPUT 2
+### Group 3: Sensor Multilevel Report for Input 2

 Sends Sensor Multilevel Report for input 2.
 Nodes in this group will receive information of the current temperature measured by the NTC connected to input 2.

 Association group 3 supports 5 nodes.

-### Group 4: FLOOD SENSOR INPUT
+### Group 4: Basic Report On / Off

 Nodes in this group receives Basic Report On / Off when the flood sensor detects a flood.
 Normally used for visualization in the Controller.

 Association group 4 supports 5 nodes.

-### Group 5: FLOOD SENSOR INPUT
+### Group 5: Basic Set On / Off

 Nodes in this group receives Basic Set On / Off when the flood sensor detects a flood.

 Association group 5 supports 5 nodes.

-### Group 6: FLOOD SENSOR INPUT
+### Group 6: Notification Report

 Nodes in this group receives Notification Report when the flood sensor detects a flood.
 The notification events reported are: ”Water leak detected ”0x02 and ”ldle” 0x00.